Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-The computation of the first term is straightforward (i.e., sum the feature function values over the training data set), but calculating the second term requires to calculate the marginal probability $p (\textbf{t}_{c}| \textbf{n}_{c})$, which is an inference task and we will discuss it below.
+where ${\Phi_c}$ ranges over all assignments to \textbf{t} in the clique \emph{c}.
+The computation of the first term is straightforward (i.e., sum the feature function values over the training dataset), but calculating the second term requires to calculate the marginal probability $p (\textbf{t}_{c}| \textbf{n}_{c})$, which is an inference task and we will discuss it below.